opendataphilly/opendataphilly-jkan/_datasets/controller-progress-phl.md

 notes: 'The ProgressPHL web application enables you to explore social and environmental wellbeing and compare Social Progress Index (SPI) data at the Census Tract level.
 ProgressPHL is a joint effort by the Office of the Controller and the nonprofit Social Progress Imperative.
 The Philadelphia SPI tracks progress across three
-categories: Basic Human Needs, Foundations of Wellbeing, and Opportunity.'
+categories: Basic Human Needs, Foundations of Wellbeing, and Opportunity.
+The data for the SPI is derived from census variables from the 2015-2019 American Community Survey (ACS) and other non-Census data from 2020.'
 organization: City of Philadelphia
 resources:
 - description: 'Explore, compare, and download data'